Home » HOLIDAYS IN GREECE WITHOUT A CAR

 • want to avoid the risk of driving in a Greek island that drivers many times are not the best or the roads are not the easiest

 2. Donousa island: Cars are allowed too in this island of Cyclades island group but there is no gas station fyi!
 To be honest though, you can easily come here without a car as island is tiny and there is an excellent bus service(+1 taxi)!
-Access to the main amazing beaches of the island can be made by the one local boat or on foot!
+Access to the main amazing beaches of the island can be made by the one local boat or on foot.
+Find more details in this blog post!

 3. Symi island: Another small island in the Dodecanese island group that car is not necessary as there are taxi-boats for the beaches and all “life” is mainly in the town/port where I suggest you to stay!
 Wonderful.
 You can read more about Symi here.